Nicholas Breton: Works

 Breton was a prolific author of considerable versatility and gift, popular with his contemporaries, but forgotten by the next generation.
 His work consists of religious and pastoral poems, satires, and a number of miscellaneous prose tracts.
 His religious poems are sometimes wearisome by their excess of fluency and sweetness, but they are evidently the expression of a devout and earnest mind.
 His lyrics are pure and fresh, and his romances, though full of conceits, are pleasant reading, remarkably free from grossness.
 His praise of the Virgin and his references to Mary Magdalene have suggested that he was a Roman Catholic, but his prose writings abundantly prove that he was an ardent Anglican.

 Breton had little gift for satire, and his best work is to be found in his pastoral poetry.
 His Passionate Shepheard (1604) is full of sunshine and fresh air, and of unaffected gaiety.
 The third pastoral in this book—"Who can live in heart so glad / As the merrie country lad"—is well known; with some other of Breton's daintiest poems, among them the lullaby, "Come little babe, come silly soule," (This poem, however, comes from The Arbor of Amorous Devises, which is only in part Breton's work.) —it is incorporated in A. H. Bullen's Lyrics from Elizabethan Romances (1890).

 The printed editions of most of Breton's books are very rare and have great bibliographical value.
 His works, with the exception of some belonging to private owners, were collected by A. B. Grosart in the Chertsey Worthies Library (1879) with an elaborate introduction quoting the documents for the poet's history.

-Fantastickes
+Fantasticks

-Breton's keen observation of country life appears also in his prose idyll, Wits Trenckrnour, "a conference betwixt a scholler and an angler," and in his Fantastickes, a series of short prose pictures of the months, the Christian festivals and the hours, which throw much light on the customs of the times.
+Breton's keen observation of country life appears also in his prose idyll, Wits Trenckrnour, "a conference betwixt a scholler and an angler," and in his Fantasticks, a series of short prose pictures of the months, the Christian festivals and the hours, which throw much light on the customs of the times.

-In 1942 the American composer Bernard Herrmann set part of Fantastickes as a piece for vocal soloists and orchestra, which he retitled The Fantasticks.
+In 1942 the American composer Bernard Herrmann set part of Fantasticks as a piece for vocal soloists and orchestra, which he retitled The Fantasticks.
 He later recorded it much later with the National Philharmonic Orchestra.
 Herrmann brings the work to a conclusion in May, thereby altering the focus to one celebrating the arrival of spring.

 Verse

-Breton's poetical works, the titles of which are here somewhat abbreviated, include:
+Breton's poetical works, the titles of which are here generally somewhat abbreviated, include: